ginkgo/trackball/README.md

 This is done in firmware.
 The basic math isn't too complicated, but it meant that the time delay between reading both sensors should be minimal or else the time lag might show up as unintended twists around the Z axis.
 To improve this I interleaved the sensor access.
 I also switched from RP2040 HW SPI to PIO SPI which allowed for more flexible GPIO mapping.

-## Configuring and renerating the models
+## Configuring and generating the models

 ![the models](img/img2.png)